How To Put Together an Annual Family Budget - Baby Chick

 Share

-Curious about why you should create an annual family budget?
-Well, having a budget for the entire year can be a huge blessing when you’re trying to reach your financial goals.
+Are you curious about why you should create an annual family budget?
+Having a budget for the entire year can be a huge blessing when trying to reach your financial goals.
 You’ll be able to easily see what bills you have coming up that are irregular or happen just a few times a year.
 There are a few different ways to create an annual family budget.
 You can start with a monthly average for the year so that each month’s budget is the same–or you can treat each month individually.
 We’re sharing both approaches so you can determine which one will work best for your family.

 Annual Family Budget Based on a Monthly Average

 A monthly average is the simplest approach to creating an annual family budget.
-We’ll dig deeper on how to project your income and expenses for the year in just a bit, but the basic step is to add all of your anticipated income for the year and divide it by 12 months.
+We’ll explore how to project income and expenses for the year in a bit, but the basic step is to add all of your anticipated income for the year and divide it by 12 months.
 That will be your average monthly income.

 Next, take your annual expenses from all sources – mortgage or rent, utilities, insurance, groceries, property taxes, school fees, and so on and add those up.
 Take that amount and divide it by 12 to create your monthly average.

 As I said, this approach is pretty simple.
-The goal is to have your annual expenses be less than your annual income.
-The amount of money you have leftover is for your savings, paying down debt, and helping you reach your goals.
+The goal is to have your annual expenses be less than your yearly income.
+The money you have left is for savings, paying down debt, and helping you reach your goals.

 Treat Each Month Separately

 This tactic is a bit more complicated but can be more accurate.
 You will take each month’s income and expenses into consideration.
-This works great if your bills fluctuate month-to-month or have expenses due only a few times throughout the year.
-Bills typically only due a few times a year would be real and personal property taxes, annual insurance premiums, and so on.
+This works great if your bills fluctuate month-to-month or you have expenses due only a few times throughout the year.
+Bills typically due only a few times a year are personal property taxes, annual insurance premiums, and so on.

 How to Create an Annual Family Budget